 Today we’ll wake up to another fantastic yoga session followed by breakfast and a more relaxing day.
 We’ll leave Reykjavik a bit later than usual to allow for a bit of free time to do some last-minute shopping in town, and then we’ll head over to Thingvellir National Park, a UNESCO listed site and the heart of Iceland’s birth.

 Thingvellir is known as the location of the annual Parliament from the 10th century until the end of the 18th century.
-Today, its a pleasant and very well-maintained park with a network of trails and well-marked paths to walk on.
+Today, it's a pleasant and very well-maintained park with a network of trails and well-marked paths to walk on.

 We’ll enjoy some free time and then continue to the beautiful ION Adventure Hotel.
 ION is located far away from any nearby urban development and enjoys the peace and quiet that makes Iceland so special.
 The outdoor pool is a favorite spot, as is the glass observatory lounge from where you can enjoy sprawling views of the area surrounding the hotel and relax with a book.
+Or ask for a hiking trail map, which allows guests access to various trails around the hotel on the lava fields.

 We’ll reconvene for a group dinner at the hotel’s premium restaurant where beautiful locally sourced meals are served with a side of the same panoramic views.